 We have funded our operations primarily through the sale and issuance of common stock, redeemable convertible preferred stock, convertible notes, warrants and the sale of royalties.
-As of September 30, 2023, we had cash and cash equivalents of \$345.7 million.
+As of June 30, 2024, we had cash and cash equivalents of \$219.2 million.
+We believe that our current cash and cash equivalents will be sufficient to support our current and planned operations into 2026.